camponez/gpg-image-viewer/README.md

 GPG Imagem Viewer

-This is a simple image viewer that handles images that were crypted by GPG.
+This is a simple image viewer that handles images that were encrypted by GPG.

 ## Motivation